Biden delivers solemn call to defend democracy as he lays out his reasons for quitting race

 Insisting that "the defense of democracy is more important than any title," Biden used his first public address since his announcement Sunday that he was stepping aside to deliver an implicit repudiation of former President Donald Trump.
 He did not directly call out Trump, whom he has called an existential threat to democracy.
 The 10-minute address also gave Biden a chance to try to shape how history will remember his one and only term in office.

-“Nothing, nothing can come in the way of saving our democracy," Biden said.
-"And that includes personal ambition.”
+“Nothing, nothing can come in the way of saving our democracy,” Biden said, in a somber coda to his 50 years spent in public office.
+“And that includes personal ambition.”

 It was a moment for the history books — a U.S. president reflecting before the nation on why he was taking the rare step of voluntarily handing off power.
 It hasn’t been done since 1968, when Lyndon Johnson announced he would not seek reelection in the heat of the Vietnam War.